pawo19/LessonNotifyer/README.md

 # LessonNotifyer
-My first Project, a little program to send out lesson notifications
+A little program to send out lesson notifications

 The program is meant to send out customized emails from a teachers to his/her students taking regular lessons.